Agent Skills: Content access methodology

 Activating reader mode

-// Bookmarklet to trigger Firefox-style reader mode
+// Bookmarklet to strip soft-paywall overlays so reader mode works

 // Works on some soft paywalls that load content before blocking